Stefishobika/AIRLINE_MANAGEMENT_SYSTEM/README.md

-# AIRLINE_MANAGEMENT_SYSTEM
-The aim of this code is to simplify work by providing flight information when the flight number is given by the user.
-The system gives flight information like flight number, name, model variant, arrival time, departure time, and status.
-In this code PYTHON is the FRONT END and MYSQL is the BACK END.
+The purpose of this project is to simplify the process of obtaining flight information by allowing users to input a flight number.
+The system will then provide key details such as the flight number, airline name, aircraft model, arrival time, departure time, and current status.
+This project uses Python for the front end and MySQL for the back end.